Data Types

 dynGet()

-Read the value from a Dyn If the provided Write a value to a Dyn If the provided Otherwise, Subscribe to a stream of values for a Dyn If the provided Otherwise, Gooey keeps track of reads and writes to all of the authoritative and derived data types it supports.
+Read the value from a Dyn If the provided Write a value to a If the provided Otherwise, Subscribe to a stream of values for a Dyn If the provided Otherwise, Transform a This is a convenience function to transform a possibly dynamic value to a dynamic calculation.
+Gooey keeps track of reads and writes to all of the authoritative and derived data types it supports.
 By also tracking reads within When a piece of data has changed, the global dependency graph needs to be processed in order for derived data to be updated and subscriptions to be notified.
 By default, Gooey updates derived data types (collection views and calculations) and calls subscriptions to data in batches, asynchronously.
 This is performed as a microtask that gets scheduled when any piece of authoritative data is modified.
 To trigger a manual, synchronous processing of the global dependency graph, call To configure how processing is scheduled, use Note: Stale reads of derived data are possible if they are read synchronously after the data they depends on has changed.
 Reset all internal state This function should only be called in the context of a test.
 It resets all of the internal state of Gooey to an initial state.
 Note: The behavior for accessing data types that have been created prior to calling Provide a custom scheduler to perform a flush of the system.
 The By passing The default scheduler schedules processing at the end of the event loop via queueMicrotask (if possible, if not via Manually trigger processing of the global dependency graph.
 An example of how this is useful is in an event handler to synchronously update UI prior to leaving the event handler (so that you may transition focus to an element that is revealed via state change).
 Note: if called while processing the global dependency graph (i.e. within a calculation body while recalculating), the function call does nothing and is a no-op.
 Set & retrieve log level By default the log level is Get diagnostic information about the global dependency graph The The function dynGet<T>(wrapper: Dyn<T>): T

 dyn